Dangers and Risks

 Switch to a biodegradable, dust and clay free litter.
 The most popular “all natural” litters are made from either recycled paper, corn, wheat, or pine.
 If you’re worried about odor, sprinkle a small amount of baking soda in with the litter.
 It works better than litter deodorizers (which just cover up odors instead of absorbing them).
 You can also find a litter box with a top that has a carbon filter for odor control.

 THE LITTER I RECOMMEND IS

-Having automatic litter boxes helps me save time and control odor.
-The type I use and recommend is called the “Litter Robot” (www.litter-robot.com) Unlike automatic litterboxes with rake mechanisms that jam and fail, the Litter Robot has a covered globe that rotates and sifts the litter after your cat exits.
+Many people ask me about automatic litter boxes.
+I no longer use auto boxes after transitioning to pelleted pine litter (the pellets will not work in it).
+The auto box I previously used and loved is called the “Litter Robot” (www.litter-robot.com) Unlike automatic litterboxes with rake mechanisms that jam and fail, the Litter Robot has a covered globe that rotates and sifts the litter after your cat exits.
 The waste is stored in a separate drawer that stays closed until you are ready to empty it.

 Another solution is to toilet train your cat, and eliminate litter altogether!
 Yes, cats CAN learn how to use the human toilet.
 It is much easier and more hygienic than having a litter box.
 Toilet training kits such as the “Litter Kwitter” (www.litterkwitter.com) are readily available on the internet and at pet stores.
 We have toilet trained several of our siamese, and I love having toilet trained cats.